xp44mm/Notebook/Document Object Model/Chapter 5 The Document Object Model.md

 }
 ```

-Binding `<dd>` need two nextSiblings because the first sibling is a text node (the words that were clicked on).
-If the dt's never been clicked, the style will be blank ''. or if it has been, the style will be 'none', so we check for both with an if statement.
+Binding `<dd>` need two `nextSibling`s because the first sibling is a text node (the words that were clicked on).
+If the dt's never been clicked, the style will be blank `''`. or if it has been, the style will be `'none'`, so we check for both with an if statement.

 Now that you know how to traverse the DOM and how to examine and modify attributes, you need to learn how to create new DOM elements, insert them where they are needed, and remove elements that you no longer need.